TIBCOSoftware/snappydata/docs/reference/snappy_shell_reference/store-launcher.md

 -   **[locator](../../reference/store_commands/store-locator.html)**
     Allows peers (including other locators) in a distributed system to discover each other without the need to hard-code anything about other peers.
 -   **[Logging Support](../../reference/store_commands/store-logging.html)**
-    You can specify JDBC boot properties with `snappy-shell SnappyData server` and `snappy-shell SnappyData locator` commands to configure the log file location and log severity level for SnappyData servers and locators, respectively.
+    You can specify JDBC boot properties with `snappy SnappyData server` and `snappy SnappyData locator` commands to configure the log file location and log severity level for SnappyData servers and locators, respectively.
 -   **[merge-logs](../../reference/store_commands/store-merge-logs.html)**
     Merges multiple log files into a single log.
 -   **[print-stacks](../../reference/store_commands/store-print-stacks.html)**